ZeltNamizake/StopThermalMediatek/README.md

 </div>

 ## Note!
-The device must be rooted, if it is not rooted then you cannot disable thermal on the device
+The device must be rooted, if it is not rooted then you cannot stop or run thermal on the device

-#### How to disable the thermal
+#### How to get Termux to access root
 •Open the Termux application and type on terminal:

 `su`

 •Allow application Termux for Superuser

-•Click CTRL+D
+•Click CTRL+D (for exit)

 ##### How to install it:
 `pkg install tsu`